 Why customer experience journey mapping needs ‘big data’ to succeed

-It's no secret that most marketers are on the same trajectory and curve when it comes to Customer Experience.
+It's no secret that most marketers are on the same trajectory and curve for Customer Experience.
 Although some are further along the journey than others, almost all are heading towards the common goal of achieving a single customer view.
 Therefore, most will have also had some exposure to Customer Experience Journey Mapping (CXJM) in some way, shape or form.

 As an approach, CXJM is essential to help you lay down your plan of attack and start realising the opportunities for delivering against customer experience objectives.